Understanding Sensory Overload in Children with SPD

 Summary

 Supporting a child with sensory processing disorder requires compassion, patience, and consistency.
-By having a plan in place and utilising specialised sensory strategies, parents and caregivers can help children manage overwhelm and foster self-regulation skills.
+Having a plan in place and utilising specialised sensory strategies, parents and caregivers can help children manage overwhelm and foster self-regulation skills.
 The key is tailoring the approach to the individual child’s needs.